Promotions for LAUSD Teachers

 - Plan backwards from standards and learning goals to design authentic assessments and student-driven inquiry.

-- Determine whether your own PBL project meets the standard of “Gold Standard PBL” by judging it against the Eight Essential Elements of PBL.
+- Determine whether your own Project Based Learning project meets the standard of “Gold Standard PBL” by judging it against the Eight Essential Elements of PBL.

 Enrolling in a Course: